Bachelor of Science in Manufacturing Technology

 The following information comes from the official EWU catalog, which outlines all degree requirements and serves as the guide to earning a degree.
 Courses are designed to provide a well-rounded and versatile degree, covering a wide range of subject areas.

-The manufacturing process option focuses on select areas of technology, science and methods of materials processing.
-This option prepares the student to enter and progress in industry in a variety of areas including, quality assurance, inventory control, production line supervision or process management.
+The Manufacturing Technology focuses on select areas of technology, science, and methods of materials processing.
+This prepares students to enter and progress in various industries, including quality assurance, inventory control, production line supervision, or process management.

 Note: Including university requirements, the above program requires a minimum of 180 credits, an average of 15 credits per quarter for a 12 quarter, four-year program.
 The 180 credits are based upon the following assumptions:

 • students will have satisfied university proficiencies.
-If this assumption is not true, then the student will have to complete up to six more classes.
-(See Undergraduate Degree Requirements.)
+If this assumption is not true, then the student will have to complete up to six more courses. (review Undergraduate Degree Requirements.)

 Grade Requirements: In order to graduate, students majoring in the department must earn an average GPA ≥2.5 in all courses required for this major (all courses in the list below).